Ryan Key: Yellowcard

 Key contributed to Yellowcard, although he was not yet a member at the time due to performing with Craig's Brother, by providing backing vocals for their first album.
 Key came back and replaced Ben Dobson as Yellowcard's lead singer in 2000 after being asked by guitarist Ben Harper.
 The band then released the Still Standing EP in early 2000.
 Shortly after the release of their EP, Todd Clary left the band.
 Key then became rhythm guitarist as well.
 The band then moved to Camarillo, CA after being signed to Lobster Records.
 They then began working on their next album.

 The group released their third album, One for the Kids, in 2001 and followed up with The Underdog EP in 2002.
-After the release of The Underdog EP, Warren Cooke left the band due to personal reasons.
+After the release of The Underdog EP, Warren Cooke left the band for personal reasons.
 The band later asked close friend Peter Mosely from Inspection 12 to become the band's new bass guitarist.
 After Yellowcard released The Underdog EP the band signed with Capitol Records, who were looking to sign pop punk bands at the time.
 Yellowcard then began the recording of their major-label debut album Ocean Avenue in late 2002, gaining the band major success.
 Mosely left during recording of the album due to personal problems.
 The band then asked Alex Lewis to join as the bass guitarist.
 Yellowcard released their album Ocean Avenue on July 22, 2003, reached No. 23 on U.S. Billboard 200, the album was a commercial success in the United States with the hit singles Way Away, Ocean Avenue, and Only One.

 In late 2004, Lewis left the band after Peter Mosely rejoined as the band's bassist.
 In 2005, Parsons went with the other band members to Los Angeles while Key and Mosely moved to New York City to create new material for their next album.
 Lead guitarist Ben Harper left the band in April after finishing guitar tracks for the album.
 The band then asked Ryan Mendez from the band Staring Back to become the new lead guitarist.